Restoring isotropy in a three-dimensional lattice model: The Ising universality class: Finite size scaling study

-In the figure we give only results that correspond to $p>0.01$.
-This condition is reached for $L_{min}=16$ in the case of the slope of $Z_a/Z_p$.
-In the case of the other quantities a larger $L_{min}$ is needed to this end.
-Furthermore we see that for the slope of $Z_a/Z_p$ the estimate of $y_t$ does change little with increasing $L_{min}$ and is consistent with the CB estimate.
 In the case of the other quantities, we see a clear dependence of the estimate on $L_{min}$.
 At least, in all cases the CB estimate is approached as $L_{min}$ increases.
 This observation is consistent with the fact that only in the case of the slope of $Z_a/Z_p$ we do not expect corrections $\propto L^{-\epsilon}$ with $\epsilon \approx 2$.

 Next, in Fig. \ref{Figyt1} we give estimates of $y_t$ obtained by fitting with the Ansatz